 - Hybrid seeds are more vigorous, give higher yields, and store well

 One of the best things about hybrid seeds is their predictability, so we’ll start there.

 Since all hybrid seeds in a packet have the same parent plants, they all have the same genes.
 This means that they will all grow into similar (some would say uniform) plants.

-This means that you don’t need to worry about undesirable characteristics, such as small or nonexistent fruit on any of your plants grown from hybrid seed.
+With hybrid seeds, you won’t need to worry about undesirable characteristics, such as small or nonexistent fruit on your plants.